cloud-bulldozer/perfApp/README.md

 ## Available workloads

+- Ready: Inserts a timestamp record in the ts table.
+Available at `/ready`
-- Euler aproximation: Calculates an Euler number approximation and writes compute time on the euler table
+- Euler aproximation: Computes an Euler number approximation and writes compute time in the euler table.
+Available at `/euler`